-There are three segment types : single stream per SSRC segment, multi-channel audio per SSRC segment, multi-layer per SSRC segment.
-Multi-channel per SSRC segment and multi-layer per SSRC segment are used to deal with the case where multiple elementary streams or components are carried in one RTP stream while single stream per SSRC segment is used to deal with the case where there is no more than one elementary stream or component in one RTP stream.
+There are two segment types defined in this document: single stream per SSRC segment, multi-channel audio per SSRC segment.
+Multi-channel per SSRC segment is used to deal with the case where multiple elementary streams or components are carried in one RTP stream while single stream per SSRC segment is used to deal with the case where there is no more than one elementary stream or component in one RTP stream.
 The left two bits of the section determine its type.
 If the leftmost bit of the segment is zero, then it is single stream segment.
-If the leftmost bit is one and the second bit is zero, then it is multi-channel audio segment, if the leftmost bit is one and the second bit is one, then it is multi- view segment.
-Note that in these three segment type, any two segment types can not be present in the same metric block.
+If the leftmost bit is one and the second bit is zero, then it is multi-channel audio segment.
+Note that two segment types can not be present in the same metric block.